Skip to content

 Smaklig

-Out of ideas?
-20 concrete dinners under 30 min, grouped by time, budget, and ingredient.
-From 5-minute wok to 30-minute stew — find what's right tonight.
+Dinner ideas for the week: 20 concrete recipes under 30 min, grouped by time, budget, and ingredient.
+From 5-min wok to 30-min stew — find what's right tonight.

 Quick answer: 20 fast dinners for tonight, sorted by time: